irm1005-itec1005-fall-2023/template-assignment-03/README.md

 ## Grading rubric

-The creation and posting of this web page is worth 15% of your final grade and marked out of 100.
+The JavaScript code that you are writing in this assignment 03 is worth 15% of your final grade and marked out of 100.

 | Criteria                | Total&nbsp;Marks | How we define excellence                                                                                                                                                                                                                                                                                                              |
 | ----------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |